plausible/website/_articles/data_policy.md

 Plausible is a fully [open-source website analytics tool](https://plausible.io/open-source-website-analytics).
 Our source code is available and accessible [on GitHub](https://github.com/plausible/analytics/) so you can read it and review it to ensure our code does what we say.

+We are not a black box.
+There’s nothing proprietary or closed source about Plausible Analytics.
+Everything is in the open.
+Anyone can view, review and inspect the code we’re running to verify that we practice what we preach.

+This is essential in the market of privacy software.
+Corporations and proprietary software cannot always be trusted when data is in question.
+The only way to prove your trust is to allow experts to look into your code and verify that you’re actually doing what you’re saying you’re doing.

 ## GDPR, CCPA and PECR compliant web analytics

-By using Plausible, you don't need to have any GDPR, CCPA or PECR prompts and you don't need a complex privacy policy about your use of analytics and cookies.
+By using Plausible, you don't need to have any GDPR, CCPA or PECR prompts and you don't need [a complex privacy policy](https://plausible.io/blog/privacy-policy-page) about your use of analytics and cookies.
 With Plausible, you are not tracking any personal data after all.
 Your visitors can enjoy your site without any annoyances and distractions.

 You can [sign up for a 30-day free trial](https://plausible.io/register) and explore our privacy-friendly and GDPR, CCPA and PECR compliant site analytics.
 You don't need to remove your current analytics provider either until you've tested Plausible and figured out if you like our product.